Ozzie Albies Player Props: Braves vs. Marlins

-On Monday, Ozzie Albies (.553 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+On Tuesday, Ozzie Albies (.615 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
 First pitch is at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Astros.
+He racked up three RBI (going 2-for-5 with a triple) in his most recent game against the Marlins.

 Ozzie Albies Game Info & Props vs. the Marlins